ricsanfre/pi-cluster/docs/_docs/vault.md

 - Step 6.
 Create Vault TLS certificate

-  In case you have your own domain, a valid TLS certificate signed by [Letsencrypt](https://letsencrypt.org/) can be obtained for Minio server, using [Certbot](https://certbot.eff.org/).
+  In case you have your own domain, a valid TLS certificate signed by [Letsencrypt](https://letsencrypt.org/) can be obtained for Vault server, using [Certbot](https://certbot.eff.org/).

   See certbot installation instructions in [CertManager - Letsencrypt Certificates Section](/docs/certmanager/#installing-certbot-ionos).
 Those instructions indicate how to install certbot using DNS challenge with IONOS DNS provider (my DNS provider).
 Similar procedures can be followed for other DNS providers.